usnews/brightspot-cms/annotations.md

 #### @Recordable.PreviewField

 > Specifies the field name used to retrieve the previews of the objects represented by the target type.

+#### @Recordable.JunctionField

+> Specifies the name of the field in the junction query that should be used to populate the target field.

+#### @Recordable.JunctionPositionField

+> Specifies the name of the position field in the junction query that should be used to order the collection in the target field.

 ### Tool UI Annotations